jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 ## Epilogue: A Word From the Author

 If you've come this far, I thank you.
-This is the first article I have published and while the topic of discussion is perhaps not as grandiose as I had originally imagined, I hope it fans the flame for more to come.
+This is the first article I have published and while the topic of discussion is perhaps not as grandiose as I had originally imagined, I've wanted to create more analytical written content like this for a very long time, and I hope it fans the flame for more to come.
 Stay tuned.

 These were my thoughts.